-Throughout my life, my obstacles have taken me deeper into the meaning of my life, my choices, and my understanding of people and the world.
-I’ve had my share of rude awakenings that have brought growth and wisdom.
-Events around which the entirety of my life has shifted.
+Throughout my life, obstacles have taken me deeper into the meaning of my experiences and understanding of the world.
+I’ve had my share of rude awakenings, crystalline events around which the entirety of my life has shifted.

 In January of 2017, life hurled a rude awakening of such force onto my path that it took me down.
-Literally.
-Down to the ground and bruised.
-The hawk, who first appeared to me in Austin around the death of a friend of mine, reappeared in my life after a 20 year absence.
-It has been my steady companion in the skies over Brooklyn and elsewhere which is why you’ll find so many hints of this great raptor throughout these pages.
+Literally, to the ground and bruised.
+I was diagnosed with a seizure disorder after suffering a grand mal with no preexisting condition or family history.
+The hawk, who first appeared to me in Austin around the death of a friend, reappeared in my life after a 20-year absence and has been a steady companion, which is why you’ll see hints of this great raptor throughout these pages.

 I was riffing on the idea of rude awakenings with my husband and about the common term to be WokeAF.
 A few seconds later we hit on it.
 Like a one-two punch, I said “rude” and he said “woke.”
-It was one of those moments when an idea just sneaks up from behind and taps you on the shoulder.
-I knew it as soon as we said it: RudeWoke.
+It was one of those moments when an idea sneaks up and taps you on the shoulder.
+I knew it as soon as we said it: Rudewoke.

-RudeWoke is not a teaching.
+Rudewoke is not a teaching.
 It’s not a map.
 It’s you intuiting your path and aligning with it.
-It’s learning to befriend yourself, embrace yourself, guide yourself.
-Shed more and more of what isn’t truly you and make space for what IS truly you to emerge and serve.
-It’s seeing how everything you experience is meaningful, purposeful and for your use.
-To be RudeWoke is to live creatively and that includes living destructively.
+It’s learning to befriend, embrace and guide yourself.
+Shed what isn’t truly you and make space for what IS truly you.
+It’s seeing how everything you experience is meaningful and in service to you.
+To be Rudewoke is to live creatively and that includes living destructively.
 There’s room for destruction in the awakened life.
 There’s room for endings, for death and dying.
 These forces are in service to life and not the other way around.
 Life is not in service to death.
 Living does not serve dying, dying serves living.
-To be RudeWoke is to die a little bit every day, to yourself.
-For the benefit of your life and all lives.
-It is to know that you path is an ongoing revelation.
+To be Rudewoke is to die a little bit every day, to yourself.
+It is to know that your path is an ongoing revelation.

-The jolt to my sensibilities that this particular rude awakening caused crystalized a good many ideas I’ve been toying with for years.
-Waking up drove this idea home: Don’t dwell on life coming to an end.
+The jolt to my sensibilities that my latest rude awakening caused drove this idea home: Don’t dwell on life coming to an end.
 It will happen and you can’t know when.
 Dwell on what’s still inside you that has yet to be admitted.
 Make a seat for that soul at the table of yourself.